-- 8.1 The school pays full regard to 'Keeping Children Safe in Education Sept 16'.
+- 9.1.1 The school pays full regard to 'Keeping Children Safe in Education Sept 18'.
 Safer Recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS). - 8.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - 8.3 Richard Baker, Lucy Husted, Jo Brown, Jacqui Fiorletta (Chair of Governors) and Mandy Ryan (V/C of Governors) have undertaken appropriate training in
+It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks and prohibition checks.
+Evidence of these checks must be recorded on our Single Central Record. - 9.1.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - 9.1.3 Richard Baker, Lucy Husted, Jo Brown, Jacqui Fiorletta (Chair of Governors) and Mandy Ryan (V/C of Governors) have undertaken appropriate training in Safer Recruitment.

-Safer Recruitment.
 One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel.
+A member of the Governing Body should have received Safer Recruitment training.